End Plate

 [16] The example data 'techproducts' included with the Apache Solr instance is a reasonable test dataset, however, the way the schema and collections are designed places an emphasis more on testing ingestion and searching, rather than on a functional search set.

-[16] Commands weren't included in this as a recursive force (i.e. rm -rf or rmdir /S /Q) deletion of directories can be a very dangerous thing.
+[19] Commands weren't included (i.e. rm -rf or rmdir /S /Q) as recursive forced deletion of directories can be a very dangerous thing...

-[17] This book does not use the Solr schema version of 1.7 despite the fact that Solr version 9.8.0 uses this schema version.
+[20] This book does not use the Solr schema version of 1.7 despite the fact that the default schema for Solr version 9.10.0 uses this schema version.

 [21] Your configuration file and Solr version will define an XML element with this format, line numbers are not provided as they change frequently between versions.